 The BlackBerry® QNX® Professional Services team is a carefully curated group with deep automotive expertise and decades of experience in certifying software.
 We are pros at helping customers reduce the burden of certification.
 In fact, acquiring safety certifications for critical automotive applications is a BlackBerry QNX core competency.
 Some companies benefit from start to finish help, while others only need expertise in specific areas.

 Newer EV makers that are also new to functional safety may need training to bring their development team up to speed on the ISO 26262 standard and to help design an inherently safe software architecture.
 Existing automakers, with experience in functional safety, may still want consulting in a specific technical area – such as creating safety-certified board support packages or device drivers.
 And in a situation common to both new EV makers and established companies, if your organization is using a software solution that is not pre-certified, you may need a gap analysis and help to modify your solution to meet security requirements.
 Whatever the specific need, chances are good we’ve done it before and can help in your current certification journey.

 Safety considerations are what drove Desay SV Automotive to use BlackBerry QNX technology in the design of their long ranging, high-performance, and fast-charging EV sports sedan.
 Similarly, key component suppliers chose BlackBerry QNX to form the basis of their autonomous driving platforms – like the AI-powered NVIDIA DRIVE, selected by Daimler for their next generation vehicles.

-BlackBerry QNX software is used by 23 of the top 25 EV makers.
-These companies and their suppliers around the world trust us to help them build safe automotive systems.
+BlackBerry QNX software is used by 23 of the top 25 EV OEMs.
+These companies and their suppliers around the world choose us to help them build safe automotive systems.
 Pre-certified software and a globally respected professional services team are just two reasons why.
 To discover more, read the whitepaper, The Top 10 Reasons Why EV Makers Choose BlackBerry QNX.